dret/webconcepts/concepts/http-forwarded-parameter/proto.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-forwarded-parameter/proto"
 title:         "HTTP Forwarded Parameter: proto"
+concept-name:  HTTP Forwarded Parameter
+concept-value: proto
 description: "The \"proto\" parameter has the value of the used protocol type."
 ---